dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

     }

-Following is a non-normative example of a device Client requesting two different access tokens, one request with "oauth_scope", the other with "oauth_rich":
+Following is a non-normative example of a device GC requesting two different access tokens, one request with "oauth_scope", the other with "oauth_rich":

     Example 2